Pedr0Rocha/kotlin-playground/AboutMe/README.md

 - Reorder xml attributes
     - At the menu bar, Code -> Reformat Code.
 Order xml attributes, easier to read and organize xml layouts.
 - Custom fonts
+    - Added Roboto font.
 - ScrollView
+    - Handle big texts and make it scrollable.
 - Data binding
     - Increase performance, reduce boilerplate code.
 Generates binding object at compile time for all views in the layout.
 FindViewById is slower because it traverses the view hierarchy at runtime to find a view at every call.
 - Data class